harshit251102/assignment/README.md

-# Web App Detect the parts of speech for each sentence.
+# Web App to detect the parts of speech for each sentence.

+#Tech Stack used - ReactJS, NodeJS, ExpressJS

 To try the project:-
 1. Clone the repo in your system.